Meister Eckhart: Sermons

-Although he was an accomplished academic theologian, Eckhart's best-remembered works are his highly unusual sermons in the vernacular.
+Although he was an accomplished academic theologian, Eckhart's best-remembered works are his highly unusual sermons in the vernacular German language rather than in the usual Latin.
 Eckhart as a preaching friar attempted to guide his flock, as well as monks and nuns under his jurisdiction, with practical sermons on spiritual/psychological transformation and New Testament metaphorical content related to the creative power inherent in disinterest (dispassion or detachment).

 The central theme of Eckhart's German sermons is the presence of God in the individual soul, and the dignity of the soul of the just man.
 Although he elaborated on this theme, he rarely departed from it.
 In one sermon, Eckhart gives the following summary of his message:

 As Eckhart said in his trial defence, his sermons were meant to inspire in listeners the desire above all to do some good.
 In this, he frequently used unusual language or seemed to stray from the path of orthodoxy, which made him suspect to the Church during the tense years of the Avignon Papacy.